Nabokov on Inspiration and the Six Short Stories Everyone Should Read

 He begins with several dictionary definitions of the elusive grab-bag term:

-Writing three decades after Rosamund Harding’s Anatomy of Inspiration and just eight years after Arthur Koetler’s cult-classic The Creative Act, Nabokov addresses the dismissive attitude many “serious” writers take toward the notion of inspiration — an attitude that E. B. White had expressed three years prior in his famous Paris Review interview, stating that “A writer who waits for ideal conditions under which to work will die without putting a word on paper.”
+Writing three decades after Rosamund Harding’s Anatomy of Inspiration and just eight years after Arthur Koestler’s cult-classic The Act of Creation, Nabokov addresses the dismissive attitude many “serious” writers take toward the notion of inspiration — an attitude that E. B. White had expressed three years prior in his famous Paris Review interview, stating that “A writer who waits for ideal conditions under which to work will die without putting a word on paper.”
 But Nabokov challenges the assumption at the heart of such convictions:

 A special study, which I do not plan to conduct, would reveal, probably, that inspiration is seldom dwelt upon nowadays even by the worst reviewers of our best prose.
 I say “our” and I say “prose” because I am thinking of American works of fiction, including my own stuff.
 It would seem that this reticence is somehow linked up with a sense of decorum.
 Conformists suspect that to speak of “inspiration” is as tasteless and old-fashioned as to stand up for the Ivory Tower.
 Yet inspiration exists as do towers and tusks.